 John R. Wester Honored with Duke Law Alumni AwardPDF

 John R. Wester received the 2017 Charles S. Rhyne Award for Professional Achievement from the Duke Law Alumni Association.
 Established in 1994, the award recognizes Duke Law graduates whose careers exemplify the highest standards of professionalism, personal integrity, and commitment to education or community service.
-Firm founder Russell M. Robinson II was the first recipient of
+Firm founder Russell M. Robinson II was the first recipient of this award.

 Wester has spent his entire career with Robinson Bradshaw, concentrating his practice in the trials and appeals of complex business litigation.
 He has served as lead defense counsel in several noteworthy cases, including before the U.S. Supreme Court in Ford Motor v.
 EEOC, which established precedent for ending employer liability in employment discrimination cases.
 In Hyatt v.
 Shalala, Wester and Robinson Bradshaw prosecuted a class action for disabled citizens through its 20-year run, including before the U.S. Supreme Court.
 As a result, approximately 150,000 North Carolinians won new disability hearings under new standards, and the Social Security Administration revised a national regulation on disability.